 The Unified Arts are an essential component of every child’s education at Page Hilltop Elementary School.
 The Unified Arts program recognizes the need to foster intellectual, creative, physical, social and health literacy in all students.
 Unified Arts encourage higher creative thinking through critical thinking, creativity, problem solving and cooperation.
 Through discovery and experiential opportunities, students explore a variety of disciplines, demonstrate knowledge in all areas of the Unified Arts and recognize the diversity of their world.
 Unified Arts disciplines are authentically integrated into the academic curriculum to enhance and extend student learning.
 Unified Arts is an important bridge to middle school and forms a foundation for lifelong learning.

-> Unified Arts at Page Hilltop includes the disciplines of Art, Health, Library / Computer, Music and Physical Education.
+Unified Arts at Page Hilltop includes the disciplines of:

-> Page Hilltop Public Preschool offers morning and afternoon programs.
+Page Hilltop Public Preschool offers morning and afternoon programs.
 We provide special education and related services to children ages 3-5.

 Preschool - Teachers are MA state certified, licensed in Early Childhood Education and/or Special Education.
 Teachers use the MA frameworks as educational guidelines as a foundation to an outstanding curriculum which fosters a love for learning.

 3 year old program - Children are taught in a nuturing, educational, hands on environment which fosters a positive first "school" experience.
 The children experience learning through dramatic play, music, art and science.
 Curriculum such as Incredible Flexible You, introduces students to developmentally appropriate social skills.